WalkingFood/smoothie_demo/README.md

 A sample Typescript app that ingests and returns smoothie-related data.

+## Framework choice
+I chose to use Nest.js for this app.
+It simplifies the creation of controllers, data sources and configuration of the app, has built-in support for some ORMs, and adds a simple DI layer to allow for better separation of concerns across app components.
+It also comes with support for common testing frameworks, which I'll take advantage of I get some more time to put into this.

 ## Deployment information

 The app is dockerized and hosted on a single EC2 t2.micro instance.